dagerikhl/primors/README.md

 ```

 `yarn version` automatically generates a new changelog in `CHANGELOG.md` based on all commits since last release, and bumps the version of the package in `package.json` and tags the release.

+`yarn publish` deploys a new version to NPM as well as deploys a new version of the Storybook docs to GH Pages.

 ### Linting